pmndrs/xr/docs/tutorials/hit-test.md

 ## useXRHitTestSource Hook

 The `useXRHitTestSource` hook provides lower-level access to hit test sources, giving you more control over when and how hit tests are performed.
-It is similar to the `useXRRequestHitTest` hook in that you need to manually poll for hit test results.
-The only difference being that the source created by the `useXRHitTestSource` hook is more persistent than one created by `useXRRequestHitTest`.
+It is the same as the `useXRHitTest` hook, the only difference being that you have to manually check for hit test results; typically every frame, or every few frames.

 **What it does:** Does the same thing as the `useXRHitTest` hook, but does not automatically hit test every frame.

-**When to use it:** In most cases you should use either `useXRHitTest` or `useXRRequestHitTest`, but you can use this hook when you have a persistent hit test source that you only want to occasionally perform constant hit tests from.
+**When to use it:** In most cases you should use either `useXRHitTest` or `useXRRequestHitTest`, but you can use this hook when you have a static hit test source that you only want to occasionally perform constant hit tests from.
 Or if you want to recreate the `useXRHitTest` behavior manually.

 **Parameters:**
 - `relativeTo` - The object, XR space, or reference space to cast rays from